DevExpress-Examples/maui-tab-view-get-started/CS/CreateTabItemsManually/Readme.md

 This lesson explains how to use the [TabView](http://docs.devexpress.com/MAUI/DevExpress.Maui.Navigation.TabView) component with manually created tab items to implement bottom tab navigation in a .NET MAUI application.

-1. Install a [.NET MAUI development](https://docs.microsoft.com/en-gb/dotnet/maui/get-started/installation) environment and open the solution in Visual Studio 22 Preview.
+1. Install a [.NET MAUI development](https://docs.microsoft.com/en-gb/dotnet/maui/get-started/installation) environment and open the solution in Visual Studio 2022.
-2. Register the following NuGet feed in Visual Studio: https://nuget.devexpress.com/free/api.
+2. Register the following NuGet feed in Visual Studio: `https://nuget.devexpress.com/free/api`.
 	If you are an active DevExpress [Universal](https://www.devexpress.com/subscriptions/universal.xml) customer or have registered our [free Xamarin UI controls](https://www.devexpress.com/xamarin/), this MAUI preview will be available in your personal NuGet feed automatically.
 4. Restore NuGet packages.
-5. Run the application on an Android device or emulator.
+5. Run the application on an Android or iOS device or emulator.

 <img src="./img/devexpress-maui-tab-view.png"/>